Transplant Services

 Risks to Consider

-A lung transplant is considered a major surgery that could cause side effects or complications.
+A lung transplant is considered a major surgery, and as with any major surgery, there could be side effects or complications.
 The risks associated with a lung transplant vary depending on the overall health of the patient and include:

 • Bleeding